LoyolaChicagoCS/gradhandbook/source/assistantships.rst

 .. important::

-    Promptly fill out the form at the link provided by the GPD when acknowledging your admission recommendation.
+    Promptly fill out the form at the link provided by the |gpd| when acknowledging your admission recommendation.

-Make sure in your application that you had an *email address that you check regularly*, or update your current email address with the GPD (gpd@cs.luc.edu).
+Make sure in your application that you had an *email address that you check regularly*, or update your current email address with the |gpd|.

 * Have excellent undergraduate performance, including all MS prerequisites.
 * International students should have a strong TOEFL, IELTS, or Loyola ESL score.